MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/loop-over-data.md

 - **On-Demand Data Fetching:** Fetch only the data you need, reducing memory usage and load on the backend.
 - **Future Compatibility:** Async iterators are a standard feature in JavaScript, ensuring compatibility with future updates and libraries.

-If you're new to async iterators, the following concepts are important to understand how paging works in Azure SDKs for JavaScript.
+If you're new to async iterators, the following concepts help to understand how paging works in Azure SDKs for JavaScript.

 - **Async Functions:** Functions that return a `Promise`.
 - **Generators:** Functions that can be paused and resumed, yielding multiple values.